Boluwatifeolaa/LITA-_CLASS_DOCUMENTATION/README.md

 ### Exploratory Data Analysis
 EDA involved the exploring of data to answer some questions about the data such as;
-- What is the overall
+- What department has the highest staff
-- Which product are top
-- What are
+- The most paid staff

 ### Data Analysis
 This is where we calculate some basic lines of code or queries or even some of the DAX expressions used during your analysis ;